debian-live/live-build/includes/squeeze/install/README.txt

-      Debian GNU/Linux 5.0.0 "Lenny" - Official i386 NETINST Binary-1
+     Debian GNU/Linux squeeze-di-rc2 "Squeeze" - Official Snapshot i386
-                               20090214-14:36
+                       NETINST Binary-1 20110121-20:12

                                              (HTML version in README.html)

                       Welcome to the exciting world of
                               Debian GNU/Linux

    This disc contains the installer for the Debian GNU/Linux distribution.
    Debian is a very extensive collection of software.
 But it is more.
 It is a complete Operating System (OS) for your computer.
 And it is free (as in "freedom").

    CONTENTS:
      * Introduction